eels/tailwind-compose/README.md

 // outputs <button class="bg-red-500 text-red-50 border border-red-700">
 ```

-This also works for custom components as long as they pass the `className` prop to a DOM element.
+This also works for custom components, as long as they pass the `className` prop to a DOM element.

 ```jsx
 function CustomButton({ children, className }) {